slatedocs/slate/source/index.html.md

 # Introduction

 Welcome to the Optisom Sleep Health Platform API!
 As an Optisom Platform Level Partner, you can use our API endpoints to obtain information on users, assessments, challenges, diary entries and other information related to the your user's progress through the Optisom Sleep Health Program.

 We have example code to query the API using Curl.
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+You can view code examples in the dark area.

+# Key Concepts
+The Optisom Sleep Health Platform encompasses several key concepts that are necessary to understand how to use the system properly.
+The easiest way to contextualize these concepts is to view them from the user's experience.
+This experience is primarily made of two use cases; screening and taking sleep health challenges.

+A screening consists of a series of questions that survey the user's sleep health.
+Based on the user's responses to these questions, a sleep health report is produced and a set of sleep health modules are assigned to the user.

+These modules contain tasks, in the form of challenge cards, that the user can undertake in order to improve their sleep health.
+As a user completes tasks, points are awarded.
+These points can be used to tie the user's progress to incentive rewards, or as a part of creating competition between users and teams.

+All attributes concerning the user, screening, challenges and more are accessible through a standard webservice API calls which responds with JSON data structures.

+As an Optisom Platform Partner, you should have been provided with an email login and a password to your Optisom Sleep Health API Service, which we'll refer to as "the API Service" going forward.
+If you do not have the email or password, please contact Partner Support at <partnersupport@optisom.com>.
+This login information is used to retrieve information that populates the headers for subsequent calls to the API Service.

 # Authentication

-As an Optisom Platform Partner, you should have been provided with an email login and a password to your Optisom Sleep Health API Service, which we'll refer to as "the Service" going forward.
-If you do not have the email or password, please contact Partner Support at <partnersupport@optisom.com>.
-This login information is used to retrieve information that populates the headers for subsequent API calls to the Service.

 ## Authentication Headers Format

 The authentication information should be included by the clinet in the headers of each request.
-The headers follow the RFC 6750 Bearer
+The headers follow the RFC 6750 Bearer Token format:
-Token format:

 ```
   Access-Token: Jap0KPYbYrdbs7fuPfcN2g